belcurv/medium/modular_js_2.md

 For example, the backgrounds module needs to:

 1. cache DOM elements,
-2. asynchronously call images API,
+2. asynchronously get an image,
 3. assemble an element using the image we received,
 4. render that to the DOM, and
 5. initialize itself somehow.

-You can take that list and convert it to pseudo code in your module - instant function documentation!
+You modify that list to use as pseudo code in your module - instant function documentation!
+Create new file `backgrounds.js` in your `/src/js/` folder:

 ```javascript
 /* /src/js/backgrounds.js */